learn-co-curriculum/react-hooks-redux-create-store/README.md

 We happen to have an application that increases a count.
 But we can imagine applications that manage people's songs, their GitHub repositories, or their contacts.
 So we want our `dispatch` method to call a reducer every time an action is dispatched.
-However, we don't want the `createStore` function, which we want to be generic enough for any JavaScript application, to specify what that reducer is, or what it does.
+However, we don't want the `createStore` function to specify what that reducer is, or what it does.
+We want `createStore` to be generic enough for _any_ JavaScript application.
 Instead, we should make the reducer an argument to our `createStore` function.
 Then we pass through our reducer function when invoking the `createStore` method.